 What Are Careers for Graduates with a Doctorate in Project Management?

 Career options for individuals with a doctorate degree in project management (PM) are similar to those for professionals with master's degrees or graduate certificates in the subject.
 However, a PM doctoral degree may be an attractive option for those who already hold a master's degree in their field of technical expertise.
 Read on for more information.
-Schools offering Business Management degrees can also be found in these popular choices.

 Career Options for Project Management Doctoral Students

 If you earn a doctorate degree with a specialization in project management and have expertise in a field like engineering, business or information technology, you'll be highly qualified for PM jobs in that industry.
 If you earn a Ph.D. in a technical field and specialize in project management, you'll also be qualified to teach college-level PM courses in your field of expertise, so you may consider jobs in postsecondary educational institutions.